ZachWatkins/wordpress-plugin-name/README.md

 2. **.github** - GitHub integration files such as Actions workflows.
 3. **.vscode** - Visual Studio Code integration files.
 4. **.wp-env** - WordPress development environment default content.
-5. **advanced-custom-fields** - Advanced Custom Fields field registration and import files.
-6. **assets** - JavaScript, CSS, images, fonts, and other static files.
+5. **assets** - JavaScript, CSS, images, fonts, and other static files.
-7. **common** - Common WordPress feature implementations that you can copy and modify for your plugin.
+6. **common** - Common WordPress feature implementations that you can copy and modify for your plugin.
-8. **docs** - Documentation files going in depth on different aspects of this project or WordPress development.
+7. **docs** - Documentation files going in depth on different aspects of this project or WordPress development.
-9. **includes** - File content output to the browser by the plugin.
+8. **includes** - File content output to the browser by the plugin.
 This is where you should put most or all of the HTML output from your plugin, to make that content easier to find and change.
-10. **src** - PHP classes that hook into WordPress and implement plugin features.
+9. **src** - PHP classes that hook into WordPress and implement plugin features.
-11. **test** - Plugin code tests.
+10. **test** - Plugin code tests.
     a. **e2e** - Browser tests using Playwright.
     b. **jest** - JavaScript tests using Jest.
     c. **phpunit** - WordPress PHP code tests using PHPUnit.